11 Sneaky Ways Travel Sites May Trick You

 These are mesmerizing memories I also want for you.

-This is against my principles, and Google is not in favour of it either.
+This is against my principles, and Google does not favour it either.
 I much rather earn my backlinks by creating unique content.
 When another site links back to us, I want it to be because they genuinely believe we have excellent content to share.

 Because we do!